Which Thanksgiving foods are healthy?

 White meat turkey breast has fewer calories and less fat than dark meat.
 3.5 ounces of white turkey breast without skin has around 130 calories, 2 grams of fat, and 30 grams of protein.
 Don’t feel guilty loading up on it!

 Biscuits contain approximately 200 calories each.
-To lower the fat and calorie content, you can use Greek yogurt instead of sour cream.
+To lower the fat and calorie content, you can use Greek yogurt instead of sour cream in the recipe.

 8. Mashed potatoes

 Mashed potatoes made with whole milk and butter have almost 250 calories and 10 grams of fat per one cup serving.
 But mashed potatoes are a good source of vitamin C, vitamin B, potassium, magnesium, and iron.
-By making mashed potatoes with only whole milk and leaving out the butter, you can save 75 calories per serving.
+By making mashed potatoes with only whole milk and leaving out the butter, you can save 75 calories and several grams of fat per serving.

 9. Sweet potato casserole

-Sweet potato casserole contains around 300 calories and 20 grams of fat per one cup serving.
+Sweet potato casserole contains around 300 calories and 20 grams of fat per one-cup serving.
 Sweet potatoes are high in beta-carotene as well as other vitamins and minerals.
-You can make it healthier by eliminating butter, and instead using coconut milk.
+You can make this classic casserole healthier by eliminating butter and instead using coconut milk.

 10. Pumpkin pie

-A slice of pumpkin pie has approximately 300 calories and 15 grams of fat.
-Pumpkin itself is packed with fiber and nutrients, but all the added sugar and cream make it unhealthy.
-Think twice before going for seconds.
+A slice of pumpkin pie has approximately 300 calories and 15 grams of fat, plus added sugar.
+Pumpkin is packed with fiber and nutrients, but all the added sugar and cream put it more on the unhealthy side.
+Enjoy this iconic dessert in moderation.

 Traditional stuffing contains around 400 calories and 25 grams of fat per cup.
-You can cut back on calories by cooking the stuffing in a separate dish outside of the turkey.
-You can also make it healthier by using whole wheat bread instead of white bread.
+You can reduce calories and fat by cooking the stuffing in a separate dish outside the turkey.
+You can also make it healthier using whole wheat bread instead of white bread.

 12. Apple pie

-Apple pie contains roughly 400 calories and 20 grams of fat per slice.
-But it's a quintessential Thanksgiving dessert.
+Apple pie contains roughly 400 calories and 20 grams of fat per slice, making it on the less healthy side.
+But it’s a quintessential Thanksgiving dessert.
 Looking forward to indulging in apple pie could help you to make wiser choices when it comes to Thanksgiving foods, such as loading up on Brussels sprouts instead of stuffing.